Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/Considerations-docker-configuration-and-execution.md

 # Logging using Serilog
 WRITE_TO_FILE_PATH=<Path to store the logging file Eg. ../tmp/logs/Ed-Fi-API-PublisherSerilog.log>
 ```

+Any option not present in the template can still be set through an environment variable with the `EdFi__ApiPublisher__Options__` prefix, e.g. `EdFi__ApiPublisher__Options__StreamingPageSize=100`.
+Docker Compose only passes the variables listed under `environment:` in `compose-build.yml` into the container, so such a variable has to be added there as well.

 Sample .env provide all the different parameters for run ApiPublisher with different configurations.
 Please provide the information necessary for a specific configuration.